Fragtality/PilotsDeck/README.md

 * **Action Type**: Defines the Type of Action.
 There's nothing more to add, if you're familiar with FSUIPC and binding everything you can to your Joystick(s) it is exactly that what you would guess :wink:
 * **Action Address**: This, in essence, is your Mapping.
 Here you specify which Offset/Lvar(s) to write to or which Macro(s)/Script to run or which Control(s) to send.
 The Syntax is referenced [above](README.md#address-fields).
 For Types with multiple "Targets" (Macro, Control, Lvar), multiple Requests will be send to the Sim in fast Sequence.
 * **On / Off State**: For Lvar and Offset you have to specify which Value stands for "On" and which for "Off".
 The Value to be written to the Lvar or Offset.
 The Button will toggle between these Values when pushed ("keyUp") and sends it to the Sim.
 It will always start in the "Off" State (sends "On" on next Push) and will reset to "Off" when you change the Settings.<br/>Remember that this Button doesn't read the current State, it has it's own State tracking.
 If you switch something "Off" by other means while this Button is "On", this Button will still write the "Off" Value on next push. <br/>If it is a Toggle-style Switch which you want to control (there is no On/Off State), write the same Value to both Fields (swap Frequencies e.g.).
 * **Long Press**: When enabled, the Button can execute a completely different Command when pressed for longer than 600ms (with the default [Plugin Settings](README.md#plugin-settings).
 This second Command Settings' work exactly like described before.
-Note that the internal Mechanic is based on "keyUp": regardless of how long you press the Button, it will only execute when released!
+Note that the internal Mechanic is based on "keyUp": regardless of how long you press the Button, it will only execute when released!<br/>
+For that Reason this Long Press Option is not offered when the first Command is a non-toggleable vJoy Address!
+A non-toggleable vJoy is "down" (set) as soon as the StreamDeck Button is pressed and "up" (clear) as soon as the StreamDeck Button is released.
+A toggelable vJoy though behaves like the other Action (evaluated on "keyUp") and can therefore have a second Command on with the Long Press Option.
 <br/><br/>
 ### Dynamic Button
 ![ActionSwitchDisplay](img/DynamicButtonKorry.png)![ActionSwitchDisplay](img/DynamicButtonGear.png)![ActionSwitchDisplay](img/DynamicButtonLight.png)<br/>
 Action Type and Address work exactly like described above.<br/>
 * **Address** (Control Status Value): Here you specify where the current State (Value) of a Switch in the Sim can be read.
 Since there are only two Ways to read something from the Sim via FSUIPC, it is either an Offset or a (single) Lvar.<br/>The Syntax works as described [before](README.md#address-fields).
 The "third" Way, reading a Lua Value is described [below](README.md#lua-values).
 * **On / Off State**: When the Value matches On or Off, the respective Image is displayed.<br/>
 For Offset and Lvar Actions: Since the Button knows the real current State of a Switch in the Sim, it will send the correct toggled Value to the Sim when pushed.
-If current Value is neither On nor Off, the Off Value will be send.<br/>The Assumption is that Action Address and Address are the same Offset or Lvar, but if you have the Use-Case that they have to be different, you can configure it that way!
+If current Value is neither On nor Off, the Off Value will be send.
+If the Long Press Option is configured (and is also a Offset/Lvar Action), their On/Off States are also evaluated against the Control Status Value!<br/>The Assumption is that Action Address and Address are the same Offset or Lvar, but if you have the Use-Case that they have to be different, you can configure it that way!
 Just mind that the same On/Off Values will be used for both reading and writing.
 * **Special State**: For Switches which have something "in between" or other than the On/Off States, this Special State can be displayed with that Setting.
 When you enable the Special State the specified Image is shown when the Value matches to the current Value.
 If that State is not a specific Value but any other Value than On/Off, check *Any Value*.
 An Example would be Gear Position: it retracted (~off), extended (~on) or in transit (any value).
 <br/><br/>
 ### Korry Button